elbruno/gen-ai-workshop/README.md

 Let's see how temperature affects the output of the model.
 Try the following prompts with different temperatures:

 ```
-What is a unique and long name for a cat?
+What is a unique name for a black and white cat?
 ```

 ## 🚧 What to look out for